Israel and Palestine

 From here we walk to the ruins of the City of David in the Arab neighbourhood of Wadi Hilweh, a site of Canaanite and Iron Age remains, commonly identified as the urban centre of old Jerusalem.
 Here we view Warren’s Shaft – thought to have once supplied the city with water – and Siloam Pool, a rock-cut pool fed by Gihon Spring which has been in use since around 700 BC.

-This afternoon we visit the Herodium, a well-excavated hill on which we find a tomb said to be that of King Herod, as well as the remains of a palace, bathhouse, theatre and synagogue.
+This afternoon we visit Bethlehem and the Herodium, a well-excavated hill on which we find a tomb said to be that of King Herod, as well as the remains of a palace, bathhouse, theatre and synagogue.

 After a hearty breakfast we travel to the archaeological site of Tel Lachish, a huge Near East city with commanding views over the hills and coastal plains.
 Tel Lachish features in the Book of Joshua and the ground here has yielded scores of LMLK seals, ancient Hebrew seals dating from the reign of King Hezekiah.